livegrep/livegrep/README.md

 By default, `codesearch` will build an in-memory index over the repositories specified in its configuration file.
 You can, however, also instruct it to save the index to a file on disk.
-This the dual advantages of allowing indexes that are too large to fit in RAM, and of allowing an index file to be reused.
+This has the dual advantages of allowing indexes that are too large to fit in RAM, and of allowing an index file to be reused.
 You instruct `codesearch` to generate an index file via the `-dump_index` flag and to not launch